voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

     //X-App-Token.setApiKeyPrefix("Token");

     LoyaltiesApi apiInstance = new LoyaltiesApi(defaultClient);
     String campaignId = "campaignId_example"; // String | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
     String memberId = "memberId_example"; // String | Loyalty card code.
     Integer limit = 56; // Integer | Limits the number of objects to be returned.
 The limit can range between 1 and 100 items.
 If no limit is set, it returns 10 items.
     Integer page = 56; // Integer | Which page of results to return.
-The lowest value is `1`. try {
+The lowest value is 1. try {
       LoyaltiesMembersPointsExpirationListResponseBody result = apiInstance.listPointsExpiration(campaignId, memberId, limit, page);
       System.out.println(result);